eguefif/diogenes/README.md

 # Diogenes

-> "Diogenes (philosophical/legendary) — famously wandered with a lantern in daylight searching for an honest man"
+> "Diogenes  — famously wandered with a lantern in daylight searching for an honest man."
 >
 > -- Claude --